rmaptbu/git-notes-with-mistakes/git.md

 ```
 vim my_file # Edit file
-Git include my_file
+Git add my_file
 ```

-Include changes in a file into the next work chunk
+Include changes in a file into the local repository
 ==============================================

 ```
-Git include my_file
+Git commit my_file
 ```

-This includes the changes to that file in a list of changes currently scheduled to be included in the next work chunk.
+This includes the changes to that file in a list of changes currently scheduled to be included in the local repository.

-Include all scheduled changes into a work chunk
+Include all scheduled changes into a local repository
 ===============================================

 ```